labbsr0x/flask-monitor/README.md

     return 0

 watch_dependencies("Bd", check_db)
 ```

+Other optional parameters are also:

+watch_dependencies has the following parameters:

+1. `dependency`: the name of the dependency;

+2. `func`: the health check callback function;

+3. `time_execution`: the interval time in seconds that `func` will be called.

 Now run your app and point prometheus to the defined metrics endpoint of your server.